KeepsItCrypt0/PulseStrategy/xBONDREADME.md

-The product aims to create sustainable value for token holders by:

-• Facilitating liquidity provision to a Pulsex liquidity pool (xBOND/PLSX pair).

-• Implementing a tax mechanism on transfers to enhance reserves and reward holders.

-• Periodically withdrawing lp tokens and reinvesting back into plsx reserves.

-• Allowing users to redeem xbond for underlying PLSX tokens.

 # Core Features

 • Token Issuance: issue xBOND by depositing PLSX during a 120-day period.

 • Liquidity Pool: 5% Fee on xBOND issuance funds a xBOND/PLSX pool on PulseX with lp tokens held by contract.

 • Transfer Tax: 5% tax on xBOND transfers.
-(5% to PLSTR, 20% burned, and 75% to PLSX an reinvested into reserves)
+(5% to $PLSTR, 20% burned, and 75% to PLSX an reinvested into reserves)

 • Redemption: Redeem xBOND for proportional amount of PLSX in contract balance.